DIXMA/rocka_test/README.md

 Normally the server must be loaded in port 8000, you can enter the navigator with the url: http://127.0.0.1:8000/

 ##Description of the development
+> To solve the problem of data loading of the file, first make a prerogative verifying that it has not been before.
+If the preload has not been performed, it starts reading the json file and uploading the data in the models and then saving it in the database.
+This process is done only once, and it is taken into account that data is not repeated.
 >
+> For the design of the models, create a relationship entity structure, taking advantage of Django's ManToMay property, to model relations of this type.
 >
+> You can check all the movies that are registered.
 >
+> You can check the movies by genre, clicking on a desired genre in the list of movies.
+>
+> You can check the films by actor, clicking on the name of the actor in the list of films.
+>
+> You can see details of a movie by clicking on the button More details of the movie.
+In the detail of the film you can see similar movies, which contain similar genres, similar actors and the rating.